shakacode/react-webpack-rails-tutorial/README.md

 - Example of using the [react_on_rails gem](https://github.com/shakacode/react_on_rails) for easy react/webpack integration with Rails.
 - Example of React with [CSS Modules](http://glenmaddern.com/articles/css-modules) inside of Rails using Webpack as described in [Smarter CSS builds with Webpack](http://bensmithett.com/smarter-css-builds-with-webpack/).
 - Example of enabling hot reloading of both JS and CSS (modules) from your Rails app in development mode.
 Change your code.
 Save.
 Browser updates without a refresh!
+- Example of React/Redux with Rails Action Cable.
 - Example of Rails 5 with ReactJs/Redux/React-Router with Webpack and ES7.
 - Enabling development of a JS client independently from Rails using the [Webpack Dev Server](https://webpack.github.io/docs/webpack-dev-server.html).
 You can see this by starting the app and visiting http://localhost:4000
 - Enabling the use of npm modules and [Babel](https://babeljs.io/) with a Rails application using [Webpack](https://webpack.github.io/).